+Mathematics and computing 15

+Modern foreign languages

+Languages

-Fluency in a foreign language is a real asset that relatively few people possess, so get ahead of the crowd and learn a skill that will enable you to take your place on the European stage.
-At Chilwell School Sixth Form we have up-to-date resources that will turn you into a confident user of modern languages.
+Fluency in a foreign language is a real asset that relatively few people possess, so get ahead of the crowd and learn a skill that will enable you to take your place on the international stage.
+At Chilwell sixth form we have up-to-date resources that will turn you into a confident user of modern languages.
 If GCSE taught you how to survive as a tourist, then A Level will enable you to work with confidence using your languages in a professional and social context.

+French

+French is one of Europe's most important languages; indeed it is one of the official languages of the European Union.
+If you are looking for an international dimension to your future career then French could be for you.

+Assessment

+Paper 1 : listening, reading and translation Paper 2 : written response to works and translation Paper 3 : speaking

+Exam Board : Edexcel

+Additional entry requirements: students will need a minimum grade 5 GCSE French